 Coat Color Genetics of Coyotes, Emphasizing DNA Studies

-The photo of a wild coyote crossing a trail, at the right, was taken years ago by the late Dan Wood.
+The photo of a wild coyote crossing a trail, at the right, was taken years ago in Alberta, Canada by the late Dan Wood.
 It illustrates the tawny coloration that is typical of most coyotes.

 DNA Studies To Date

 Coyotes have an extremely wide range but do not seem to have as much coat color variation as the wolf or dog.

 In a DNA study of the agouti signal protein (ASIP) in coyotes, wolves, and dogs we found that there was one base pair difference in exon 4 between the coyote and wolf.
 However, because this base pair change did not change the amino acid, it probably has not effect on the peptide or coat color.
 The dog has mutations in exon 4 that affect coat color and so these could be used to prove that there are coydogs, or coyote dog hybrids.